bl-downey/Adv-Intro-ML/Stock_Price_Predictor/README.md

 The code notebook for backtesting (Mini_Project_1_Q1_Backtesting.ipynb) is here on the repo and can be used at your preference, for live trading implementation, please see the notebook Mini_Project_1_Q2_LivePaperTrading.ipynb.
 Enjoy the code, and thanks for reading through this!

 ## Libraries used
-alpaca_trade_api, numpy, pandas, sklearn, tensorflow, and prophet
+alpaca_trade_api, numpy, pandas, matplotlib, sklearn, tensorflow, and prophet